 You’ll find that many of your holiday feast ingredients can be purchased in advance.
 Save yourself stress by buying non-perishables ahead of time and in small, manageable quantities, allowing you plenty of time to pick up anything you’ve forgotten.
 In between time with family and loved ones, you may not find the time to restock the fridge – so be sure to keep a few days’ worth of essentials on hand for the days following.

 4. Keep it simple with fresh, seasonal ingredients and a minimal menu.

 Fresh, seasonal produce will require minimal preparation to taste delicious.
 Be sure to opt for produce that can adapt to suit different recipes, and be sure to use the appropriate section within your fridge to keep fresh for as long as possible.

 5. Get a head start, if you can.

 Christmas means guests galore, which can see the host preparing multiple meals and snacks each day of the holidays, so smart food preparation is key to managing an onslaught of guests.
 This includes defrosting via refrigerator thawing and overnight recipes such as your Christmas stuffing or meat marinating.
 However, when it comes to fruits and veggies, it’s best to slice these before consuming them as they’ll stay crisper and fresher.

 6. Be prepared to manage your leftovers.

-Freezer space is your friend and key to reducing food wastage post-Christmas.
+Freezer space is your friend and the key to reducing food wastage post-Christmas.
 Make the most of your leftovers by storing and freezing them for safe consumption at a later date.
-If you have one, using your Mitsubishi Electric, WX Series Supercool Freezing Drawer in Hot Freezing mode will make this a breeze – allowing you to freeze hot leftovers.
+If you have one, using your Mitsubishi Electric WX Series Supercool Freezing Drawer in Hot Freezing mode will make this a breeze – allowing you to freeze hot leftovers.